 For animal care, this means that you will need to study hard to earn a new qualification and ensure that there are animal care jobs available in your area.
 Look into both part-time and full-time positions that you might find and the kind of workplaces where your new passion-driven career choices will take you.

-We also recommend embarking on a career with strong job prospects, with the potential to progress towards longer term opportunities.
+We also recommend embarking on a career with strong job prospects, with the potential to progress towards longer-term opportunities.
 To assist, you can use tools such as the Australian occupation matrix.
 This website allows you to view the employment rates for professionals such as veterinary nurses (see under the Agriculture, Animal, and Horticulture section category).
-Currently veterinary nursing enjoys a low unemployment rate -- meaning that vet nurses are very likely to find a position -- and that the demand for vet nursing positions continues to grow at 9.3% annually.
+Currently, veterinary nursing enjoys a low unemployment rate — meaning that vet nurses are very likely to find a position — and the demand for vet nursing positions continues to grow at 9.3% annually.

 Find out how the salaries of your new career roles are likely to look and how that compares to your current salary.
 It is okay to take a step down if you are passionate about the work you plan to do.
 Or, if you are currently in a low-paying job with little upward mobility, you might find yourself in a much better position as a trained animal care provider.
 The most important thing is to be prepared for how your finances may change with your career change.

 Are you ready to make a major career change with new training, new roles and a whole new exciting industry in which to learn?
 If you are passionate about the change you are making and ready to throw yourself completely into the transition between occupations, then the answer could very well be, yes.
-Contact us today to find out more about the training and preparation necessary to follow your dreams to becoming an animal care professional.
+Contact us today to find out more about the training and preparation necessary to follow your dreams to work with animal sand become an animal care professional.